Agbiolab logo

 What analyses are required?

-International standards to ascertain oil grade require sensory
+International (IOC) and USDA standards to ascertain oil

-Oil Certification program requires for all producers a sensory
+Olive Oil Certification program requires for all producers

-analysis by a tasting panel, Free Acidity and Peroxide.
+a sensory analysis by a tasting panel, and the chemical

 The Los Angeles International Extra Virgin Olive Oil